NuwangaHerath/ml-project-pump-it-up/README.md

 Github repo link - https://github.com/NuwangaHerath/ml-project-pump-it-up

 ## Problem Description
-The data for this comeptition comes from the Taarifa waterpoints dashboard, which aggregates data from the Tanzania Ministry of Water.
+The data for this competition comes from the Taarifa waterpoints dashboard, which aggregates data from the Tanzania Ministry of Water.

 The task is to predict the operating condition of a waterpoint for each record in the dataset.
 We are provided the following set of information about the waterpoints: